-- Certified into the School of Education. - Be admitted to a second degree granting school at IUB before applying for a concurrent second degree through the School of Education. - Have earned at least a 2.50 Cumulative Grade Point Average (CGPA). - Have earned at least a 2.50 GPA in the content/ major of the education degree and the required GPA in the content/major of the proposed second degree.
-Be in good academic standing according to School of Education policy.
+- Have been admitted to a degree granting school at IUB before applying for a concurrent second degree. - Have certified into the School of Education and the school you are pursuing the other degree through.

+- Have earned at least a 2.50 Cumulative Grade Point Average (CGPA) in the School of Education. - Have earned at least a 2.50 GPA in the content/ major of the education degree and the required GPA in the content/major of the second degree if it is ouside the School of Education. - Be in good academic standing according to School of Education policy.